A&Es ‘overflowing’ with children as Strep A deaths climb to 15

 Doctors across the country have warned record highs of children in A&E in the last two days, one trust director said their A&E had 50 per cent more than we have physical space to seat people so had to use an “overflow” area.

-Rachel Curtis, told The Independent she was “terrified” of her clinically vulnerable daughter becoming ill after it took 20 hours this week to find antibiotics, with NHS 111 and walk in services turning her away.
+Rachel Curtis, from Northumberland, told The Independent she was “terrified” of her clinically-vulnerable daughter becoming ill after it took 20 hours to obtain prescribed antibiotics, with NHS 111 and walk-in services turning her away.

-When she took her daughter, Betsy, to A&E Ms Curtis said she was “shocked” at how “rammed” it was with children waiting on the floor.
+She described her experience trying to find care for Betsy, who is five and has a history of long-term lung conditions linked to Down syndrome, as “horrendous”.

+Ms Curtis said that, after calling 999 on Sunday, she could not get an ambulance for an hour and a half and so drove Betsy to A&E ion Newcastle where she was “shocked” to see the department “rammed” with “kids sitting on the floor.”

 New data from the UK Health Security Agency (UKHSA) shows 15 children under the age of 15 have died in the UK since September, and there have been 652 reports of invasive Strep disease, higher than at the same points over the last five years.